dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 1. An example of your chatbot greeting a website visitor.

 == Changelog ==

+= 0.6.0 =
+* Added chat box shortcode feature
+* Added more text customization to Appearance tab
+* Added CSS caching to reduce server load
+* Fixed bug causing some websites to have issues sending messages

 = 0.5.10 =
 * Added tooltips to settings